What factors may promote this initial inflammatory state?

 Population studies have also shown that there is a strong genetic component to this disease – immediate relatives have a higher risk of developing psoriasis than the general population .
 Although it’s impossible to alter your genetic makeup, other lifestyle factors which are known to trigger the disease, such as alcohol, smoking, emotional stress and sunburn, can all be modified.
 So drinking less, stopping smoking, taking time to relax and reduce stress and protecting your skin from excessive sun exposure are just 4 of the steps that you could take right now.
 A recent report published in the Archives of Dermatology also identifies an increased incidence of features of metabolic syndrome in psoriasis sufferers when compared to the general population.

-Characterised by a combination of obesity, high blood pressure, high total cholesterol and high triglycerides, metabolic syndrome has been associated with an increased risk of cardiovascular disease and diabetes. ......
+Characterised by a combination of obesity, high blood pressure, high total cholesterol and high triglycerides, metabolic syndrome has been associated with an increased risk of ......